 What is cardiac rehab?

-Cardiac rehab (cardiac rehabilitation) is a comprehensive therapy combining prescribed exercise training, cardiac risk factor modification, education on heart health, diet and nutrition counseling and psychosocial support that helps you recuperate, build confidence and get stronger after you’ve had surgery or medical treatment for a heart issue, such as a heart attack.
+Cardiac rehab (cardiac rehabilitation) is a complete program you can do after you’ve had cardiac surgery or treatment for a heart issue, such as a heart attack.
+Cardiac rehab helps you recover and get stronger.

-Healthcare providers such as doctors, nurses, clinical exercise physiologists, counselors and dietitians offer expertise and guidance throughout your personalized center-based cardiac rehab program, which typically takes at least three months.
-Cardiac rehab can help you regardless of your age, gender or whether your heart issue was minor or major.
+Multiple healthcare providers, including exercise and nutrition experts, offer guidance during your personal cardiac rehab program.
+It typically takes at least three months.
+Cardiac rehab can help you regardless of your age, sex or whether your heart issue was minor or major.

-- Phase 1: Inpatient (starting while you’re a hospital patient).
+- Phase 1: Inpatient (starting while you’re in the hospital).

 - Phase 2: Outpatient (going to appointments and then going home afterward).